Slide 1 of 28

-Francis Ford Coppola Winery, Geyserville: One of Sonoma County's most famous family-friendly destinations, Francis Ford Coppola Winery has an expansive pool for an afternoon of family fun in the sun.
+Francis Ford Coppola Winery, Geyserville: One of Sonoma County's most famous family-friendly destinations, Francis Ford Coppola Winery has an expansive pool for an afternoon of fun in the sun.
 Wine and food is delivered to parents poolside, while kids can indulge in bocce, a teepee with a kid's library, board games, and more.
 There is also a museum inside the winery featuring props from Coppola films like The Godfather and Dracula.
 Reservations recommended for pool access.
-Pool passes start at $15 (children) and $35 (adult).

-Francis Ford Coppola Winery features a display of memorabilia from Coppola films, including Don Corleone's desk from The Godfather, an original Tucker car from Tucker: The Man and His Dream, and costumes from Bram Stoker's Dracula.
+Francis Ford Coppola Winery features memorabilia from Coppola films, including Don Corleone's desk from The Godfather, an original Tucker car from Tucker: The Man and His Dream, and costumes from Bram Stoker's Dracula.
 (Courtesy photo)

 Young friends Macy Carver, 6, left, Kaitlyn Kirk, 7, and Rachel Kirk, 9, all from San Francisco, practice their backflips in the swimming pool at Francis Ford Coppola Winery in Geyserville.
 (Photo by Alvin Jornada)

 Preston Farm & Winery, Healdsburg: A must-visit for any kid who loves cats, this feline-friendly winery (leave your dog at home) has gardens, bocce, and sheep, in addition to the cats that live on the property.
 If you're lucky, your little one can help bottlefeed a little lamb.
 Bring a picnic, pick up one of Preston's famed Rhône varietal wines, and enjoy the rustic vibe of this West County spot.
 Don't miss the farm shop, offering fresh farm-grown produce.